shadow-linq/AzTokenHunter/README.md

 # AzTokenHunter
 Hunts for Azure tokens inside of process memory.
-Written in C# use usage in C2.
+Written in C# for use in C2.
 A fork of SharpDump.
 Based on the information from the following blog post:

 https://mrd0x.com/stealing-tokens-from-office-applications/